 Visit La Petite Rochelle

-Visit the Jardins de la Petite Rochelle
+Explore the Jardins de la Petite Rochelle

-Winner of the "Best Park in France 2006 prize" and with good reason.
+The Jardins de la Petite Rochelle were the winner of the "Best Park in France 2006 prize" and with good reason.
 This garden which contains more than 200 rhodedendrons and hydrangeas and over 150 clematis is a real treat.
 The garden is one of France's listed "Remakable gardens".

 With the aid of her cousin Peter Wolkonsky, creator of the famous Jardin de Kerdalo, Hélène d'Andlau has created a fabulous garden about 1 hectare in size.
 As well as being very knowledgeable about plants Hélène d'Andlau is an accomplished sculpteur and engraver and her artistic side is apparent in the beautiful vistas she creates in her garden.